ptone/curbside/docs/install-complete.md

 The email you assign to users can be considered a username, and does not need to receive any email.
 Currently the application does not support any password recovery by email, so it is only the system-admin that sets and refreshes passwords.

+There are a couple preparation steps.
+This particular task requires a different type of authentication.
+Enter this command, then follow the generated link to login and get the auth code to paste back in the terminal:

+    gcloud auth application-default login -q

+Second - the database may not respond to writes until it has been opened once, so visit the database page <a href="https://console.cloud.google.com/firestore/data" target="_blank">here</a>

 Next, in the terminal, enter the following command to create a dummy users to try the login:

     python3 set_tenant.py -e fake@example.com -n "+12223334444"